strotee/debotnet/docs/commands.md

-`Run`|Execute all sorts of commands in command-line `Try`|Test reg.exe queries in command-line `Get`|Download a file with Wget in command-line `Url`|Open a hyperlink in web per default web browser `Echo`|Test Mode ONLY in command-line
+`Run`|Execute all sorts of commands in command-line `Try`|Test reg.exe queries in command-line `Get`|Download a file with Wget in command-line `GetRaw`|Download raw file content with Wget in command-line `Url`|Open a hyperlink in web per default web browser `Echo`|Test Mode ONLY in command-line
 `TaskKill`|Kill task with name or PID in command-line